Complete guide on French Roulette

 The low/high bet allows you to choose between 2 groups: low numbers (1 to 18) and high numbers (19 to 36).
 If you win, the payout here is also 2 to 1.

-Announced bets
+Announced Bets

-An announced bet essentially allows you to bet on a larger portion of the Roulette wheel.
+An announced bet allows you to bet on a larger portion of the Roulette wheel.
 Some tables feature a ‘racetrack’ separate from the inside and outside betting area where you can place these bets.

 There are different types of announced bets relating to inside and outside bets.
 Some of these are:

-• Neighbours of zero: This only covers the numbers from 22 to 25.
+- Neighbours of zero: This only covers the numbers from 22 to 25.
 Compared to outside bets, the payout tends to be very generous.

 The French Roulette wheel is a great option if you’re a new player, especially if you’re playing online.
 But before diving into the game, we recommend consulting a few tips for new online punters.
 After that, choose your casino carefully and take your time to read the game’s rules.
 Before placing a bet, analyse all your options.
-Most importantly, don’t forget to closely monitor your spending and play responsibly!
+Most importantly, don’t forget to monitor your spending and play responsibly closely!